 Drug and Alcohol

-Research evidence has clearly demonstrated that LGBTI people use alcohol and illicit drugs at higher rates than the general population.
+Research has clearly demonstrated that LGBTI people use alcohol and illicit drugs at higher rates than the general population.
 In the context of the COVID-19 pandemic, LGBTI people may struggle to safely manage their drug and alcohol use, especially when socially isolating and support networks are disrupted.
 Below are some tips on how to provide inclusive care to LGBTI people using alcohol and other drugs.

 To receive a personalised Pledge Certificate send us your logo!
 Or for more information on how to get involved, please contact our Policy and Research Coordinator Daniel Comensoli at firstname.lastname@example.org